adamwexler01/droppingtoppings/about.md

 <br>

 ### Delivery Times
 Delivery times will vary based on the product and shipping speed selected as some products are shipped from other countries.
-No order should take no longer than 14 business days.
+No order should take longer than 14 business days.

 ### Secure Checkout
 This website uses [Snipcart](https://snipcart.com/) and [PayPal](https://www.paypal.com) for a secure checkout process you can trust.

 ### Return Policy
 All sales are final.
 However, accidents happen.
-If an item arrives defective, please send a message with the form above describing the issue and a REAL LIVE HUMAN will respond to help you.
+If an item arrives defective, please send a message using the form above describing the issue in detail and a REAL LIVE HUMAN will respond to help you.